turbot/tailpipe-plugin-aws/docs/tables/aws_cost_optimization_recommendation/index.md

 }
 ```

-### Collect Recommendations from an S3 Bucket with a Prefix
+### Collect recommendations from an S3 bucket with a prefix

 Collect AWS cost optimization recommendations stored in an S3 bucket using a prefix.